District heating: Russia

 In most Russian cities, district-level combined heat and power plants (ТЭЦ, теплоэлектроцентраль) produce more than 50% of the nation's electricity and simultaneously provide hot water for neighbouring city blocks.
 They mostly use coal- and gas-powered steam turbines for cogeneration of heat.
 Now, combined cycle gas turbines designs are beginning to be widely used as well.

 Serbia

 In Serbia, district heating is used throughout the main cities, particularly in the capital, Belgrade.
 The first district heating plant was built in 1961 as a means to provide effective heating to the newly built suburbs of Novi Beograd.
 Since then, numerous plants have been built to heat the ever-growing city.
 They use natural gas as fuel, because it has less of an effect on the environment.
 The district heating system of Belgrade possesses 112 heat sources of 2,454 MW capacity, over 500 km of pipeline, and 4,365 connection stations, providing district heating to 240,000 apartments and 7,500 office/commercial buildings of total floor area exceeding 17,000,000 square meters.

+Slovenia

+The first district heating network in Slovenia and Yugoslavia began to be implemented on November 29, 1959, from the newly built network fed from the Velenje Thermal Power Plant for the needs of the new city center of Velenje.
+In Slovenia, coverage with district heating systems is 22%, or only 47 out of 210 municipalities have district heating systems.
+The largest coverage with the district heating system and the lowest price is in Velenje, where all city facilities are connected, so there are no local or individual fireplaces.
+The prices of MWh of district heat in Slovenia in 2010 ranged between EUR 25 and EUR 93.
+The largest district heating systems in Slovenia are in Velenje - Šalek Valley and Ljubljana.
+The total Slovenian installed production and distribution thermal power of all heating systems amounts to 1.7 GW.